• Skip to main content

 • Health care and social assistance

-For employers in these industries, it’s especially important to hire from sources where potential employees are already accustomed to regular drug testing because they are less likely to use drugs.
+For employers in these industries, it can be especially important to hire from sources where potential employees are already accustomed to regular drug testing.
+The main reason being they are less likely to use drugs.
 This generally means a more productive employee who causes less friction and stays at a job for longer.
 That’s a win for you, the employee, their coworkers, and your customers!

 • Aircraft mechanic schools